huijunchen9260/dmenufm/README.md

 - `Ctrl-n` to go up,
 - `Ctrl-p` to go down,
 - `Ctrl-y` to paste from primary X selection
-	- Everything your "are selecting" can be paste into dmenu by this hotkey.
+	- Everything your "are selecting" can be paste into dmenu by this hot key.
 - `Meta-h` to go up,
 - `Meta-l` to go down,
 - `Meta-k` to go one page up,
 - `Meta-j`  to go one page down,

 where `Meta` is also called `Alt`.

+## Dmenufm-open

+`Dmenufm-open` is also a POSIX compliant shell script that opens the files/directories.

+I use

+- `libreoffice` for office stuff,
+- `sxiv` for image,
+- `mpv` for video,
+- `inkscape` for svg,
+- `nvim` for text file,
+- `xdg-open` for others.

+Feel free to modify this opener to suit your need.

 ## TODO